rodrigopivi/Chatito/spec.md

 #### 2.2.1 - Sentence probability operator

 The sentence probability operator is defined by the `*[` symbol at the start of a sentence following by the probability value and `]`.
 The probability value may be expressed in two ways, as a plain number (considered as weighted probabilty, e.g.: `1`) or as a percentage value (a number ending with `%`, e.g.: `33.3333%`), but once an entity defines a probabilty as either weight or percentage, then all the other sentences for that entity should use the same type.
-Inconsistencies declaring entity sentence probabilty values should be considered an input error and if the value is not a valid integer, float or percentual value, the input shouuld be considered as simple text and not as a sentence probability definition.
+Inconsistencies declaring entity sentence probabilty values should be considered an input error and if the value is not a valid integer, float or percentual value, the input should be considered as simple text and not as a sentence probability definition.

 NOTE: If the probabilty value is a percentage type, then and the sum of all sentence probabilty operators declared inside the entity definition should never exceed 100.